edgarfinn/Redux-Basic-Reference/README.md

 ```
 The action object, returned by the action creator is passed through all reducers, which update the state according to the nature and contents of the action.

-#### Action data flow:

-- 1) User event triggers an action creator function, possibly also passing info about the data / item on which the event occurred (ie the book being selected).

-- 2) The action creator will dispatch an action object, containing a ```type``` key, describing the purpose of the action, and possibly a ```payload``` key, used to provide further context of the action (such as the book being selected).

-- 3) The action is automatically sent to all reducers, which either respond to the action with an updated state object, or ignore the action, returning the current state, un-mutated.

-- 4) All reducers process the action, and return a new state, assembled from all reducers.
-The new state then notifies containers of any changes.

-- 5) Any containers with updated state then re-render, adapting to the new state.

 Using a switch statement, you can determine the state that is returned, based on the type of any action it is passed.